 Green Cleaning Tips

-Obviously, dealing with bad smells requires us to address the problem at its source.
+Dealing with bad smells requires us to address the problem at its source.

-Make sure to clean w/ green certified chemicals to avoid compounding the smell problem into a health issue.
+Make sure to clean w/ green-certified chemicals to avoid compounding the smell problem into a health issue.

 The most cost-effective way to deal with residual bad odors, or undetectable VOC's floating through the air is to open doors and windows, allowing fresh air and sunlight to do their job.